 Perennials on the other hand are plants which live more than two years.
 Shrubs and trees are woody perennials because they have a woody body above ground which survives the winter.
 The herbaceous perennial is what we generally think of as perennial.
 They grow in the warm months, then only the above ground portion dies while the below ground portion lies dormant until the next warm season.
 Iris and Peony are perennials.

 Most perennials do not bloom as long as annuals and are more expensive.
 They generally bloom for a 2-3 week period.
 However they grow larger each year and establish clumps which show as beautiful displays the following year.
 Like the annuals they require little care once planted.
 If you plant with the future growth in mind, you should only have to separate perennials every 3 years or so.
 If you like huge dramatic displays, you may have planted your perennials close together.
-In that case, you may have to separate ever year.
+In that case, you may have to separate every year.
 If you find that many aren’t blooming, it may be a clue they need separating.

 Bulbs differ from other perennials in that they cannot be moved around as often.
 Bulbs should only be moved when the bulbs themselves are dormant, late summer or early fall.
 Also different from other perennials, bulbs loose their above-ground foliage after the bloom during the summer, whereas the other perennials retain the green foliage.
 Common bulbs include tulips and daffodils.